freeradical13/freeradical13.github.io/index.md

 The [specific heat][] is the amount of heat that must be absorbed or lost for 1g to change its temperature by 1°C.

-All matter above absolute zero temperature continuously emits some of its kinetic energy as [photons][] of electromagnetic radiation called [thermal radiation][] or heat.
+All matter above absolute zero temperature continuously emits some of its kinetic energy as photons of electromagnetic radiation called [thermal radiation][] or heat.
 The temperature determines the [emission spectrum][] of wavelengths of the electromagnetic radiation.
 Most matter may also absorb some of any incoming electromagnetic radiation.

 If two objects touch with a path permeable to heat, then, all else being equal, the hotter object heats the cooler object through [thermal conduction][] (and [thermal convection][] in the case of fluids and gases) until they (or at least their touching surfaces) reach [thermal equilibrium][].

 # Atoms

 [Atoms][] are made of at least one proton and zero or more neutrons in the atom's [nucleus][] (thus both protons and neutrons may be called [nucleons][]), and zero or more [electrons][] orbiting the nucleus in [electron shells][].
 Electron shells are also called [energy levels][energy level] because the shell number represents the relative potential energy of electrons in that shell.
-As electrons are in shells farther from the nuclear proton(s), their potential energies increases because of the additional potential electrostatic force.
+As electrons are in shells farther from the nuclear proton(s), their potential energies increase because of the additional potential electrostatic force.
 Therefore, an electron moving to a shell closer to the nucleus must lose energy (e.g. heat) and an electron moving to a shell farther away must absorb energy (e.g. light).
 Shells are subdivided into [subshells][electron subshells], and subshells are subdivided into [orbitals][] (discussed later).

 The number of nucleons is considered the [atomic mass number][] (A) since an atom's electrons' masses are so much relatively lighter than the nucleons' masses.

 The number of protons is considered the [atomic number][] (Z) and categorizes the atom in a class called a [chemical element][] (e.g. Carbon is the chemical element class for any atom which has 6 protons; an atom is an instance of the chemical element).
-The atomic number of a chemical element is sometimes placed in a subscript to the left of the element symbol; for example, <sub>6</sub>C, although this is redundant because the symbol implies Z. Chemical elements and their reactions are the basis of chemistry.
+The atomic number of a chemical element is sometimes placed in a subscript to the left of the element symbol; for example, <sub>6</sub>C, although this is redundant because the symbol C implies Z. Chemical elements and their reactions are the basis of chemistry.

 The number of neutrons defines the element's [isotope][] which is represented as the element name followed by its atomic mass number (e.g. Carbon-14), so the number of neutrons may be deduced from the isotope name by subtracting the number of protons.
 An isotope may be abbreviated with the atomic mass number in a superscript to the left of the element symbol; for example, <sup>14</sup>C for Carbon-14.